gmartano/MSIpixel/README.md

 In order to test MSIpixel functionalities, we recommend you to download the test file (https://github.com/gmartano/MSIpixel_utils/raw/main/test_files.zip) and test_library (https://github.com/gmartano/MSIpixel_utils/raw/main/test_library.zip).
 Unzip all the files and select the mzML, XML and the library folder to test the functionalities described below.

+## Raw Data
+MALDI acquisition should be set by using "Horizontal" and "Flyback" mode.

 ## Building library
 The library can be created by adding MS/MS spectra into a single folder.
 MS/MS spectra can be exported from raw data with manual inspection(see below).
 For export MS/MS spectra from raw files, load the mzML file that contain the spectra of interest on the main GUI.